Advocating for H.R. 676 and S. 1804 — National Improved Medicare for All

-What does "Improved Medicare for All" mean for you?
+What would "Improved Medicare for All" mean for you?

 H.R.
 676 — Expanded & Improved Medicare for All Act

-In the House of Representatives, Rep. Conyers' bill provides for "single-payer" healthcare, a system that is publicly funded with our taxes while the delivery of care is provided by private practitioners and hospitals.
+EPSPAN’s preferred plan.
+Representative John Conyers’ bill provides for “single-payer” healthcare, a system that is publicly funded with our taxes while the delivery of care is provided by private practitioners and non-profit hospitals.
+H.R.
+676 has 120 cosponsors.

-- Everyone is covered from birth to death.
+- Everyone is covered from birth to death under one elegantly uncomplicated plan.

-- All medically necessary care* is included (*prescriptions, preventive care, office visits, hospitalization, surgery, vision, dental, hearing, mental health, long-term care).
+- All medically necessary care is covered, including preventive care, office visits, inpatient and outpatient hospital care, surgery, vision, dental, hearing, mental health, emergency, labs, diagnostic procedures, prescriptions, and long-term care.

 - There are no premiums, copays, or deductibles.

-- Healthcare is paid for by progressive taxes, and 95% of all households will save money.
+- Healthcare is paid for by progressive taxes; 95% of all households will save money.

 Who is EPSPAN?